-- Staff should avoid sending students on errands, such as to collect resources as this adds to the number of students in corridors who require a challenge.
-Please use on-call for genuine emergencies. - Students should not visit the toilet during lessons, except in an emergency; they have a 5-minute changeover, partly for this purpose.
-Should a student be given permission to visit the toilet, then please add a negative event to SIMS (Toilet Visit).
-This will not earn a negative point but will simply allow this behaviour to be tracked and challenged, if appropriate.

-Timetable check to be part of daily basic check by tutor to remove this as a reason for wandering the corridors.
-Any issue to be sent immediately to the relevant SSO.
+- Students who are late should be brought in from the corridor as soon as possible and a late event logged. - Staff should avoid sending students on errands, such as to collect resources, as this adds to the number of students in corridors who require a challenge.
+Please use on-call for genuine emergencies. - Students should not visit the toilet during lessons, except in a genuine emergency; they have a 5-minute changeover, partly for this purpose.
+Should a student be given permission to visit the toilet, then please add a negative event to EduLink (Toilet Visit).
+This will not earn a negative point but will allow this behaviour to be tracked and challenged, if appropriate. - Timetable check to be part of daily basic check by tutor to remove this as a reason for wandering the corridors; any issue to be sent immediately to the relevant SSO.